loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-circuit-breaker/README.md

 To run the application manually, please follow the steps below:

 - Start a [Confluent Platform](https://docs.confluent.io/platform/current/quickstart/ce-docker-quickstart.html#step-1-download-and-start-cp) in a Docker environment.
-- Produce records of type <String,KafkaPerson> to a topic named PERSON_TOPIC.
+- Produce records of type `<String, KafkaPerson>` to a topic named `PERSON_TOPIC`.
 You can use the [producer Avro Specific](../../kafka-producer-quickstarts/kafka-producer-avro-specific) to do this.
 - Make sure a deserialization exception will occur by either:
   - Deleting the Avro schema from the schema registry.
   - Producing a String message in the middle of Avro messages.